Yale University Press, 2014.

 Many would label her life as “unremarkable.”

-For close to three decades, Luzie Hatch, a German refugee from Berlin, who never married nor had children, took the subway from her Queens studio apartment to AJC’s headquarters in Manhattan where she worked as an administrative assistant.
+For close to four decades, Luzie Hatch, a German refugee from Berlin, who never married nor had children, took the subway from her Queens studio apartment to AJC’s headquarters in Manhattan where she worked as an administrative assistant.

 The chance discovery of her WW II-era correspondence by an estate executor revealed that Luzie Hatch’s life was far from “unremarkable.”
 This rare and heartrending correspondence is the basis of Exit Berlin.
 (Read Summary)